prashant9394/helm-charts/usecases/twp-cloud-service-provider/depolyment.md

 #### Update `values.yaml` for Use Case chart deployments

+The values.yaml can be found under usecase chart as usecases/twp-cloud-service-provider/values.yaml

 Some assumptions before updating the `values.yaml` are as follows:
 * The images are built on the build machine and images are pushed to a registry tagged with `release_version`(e.g:v4.2.0) as version for each image
 * The NFS server and setup either using sample script or by the user itself